-Several years ago, CFN-GBI Nations got together to write a community action plan focused on improving energy efficiency and transitioning to clean energy.
-BC Hydro and both provincial and federal governments participated.
+Several years ago, CFN-GBI Nations got together with the Province and BC Hydro to write a community action plan focused on improving energy efficiency and transitioning to clean energy.